ericjanto/notes-publisher/content/notes/iaml-lecture.md

         - Only once for training and once for testing
       - We effectively use every point both for testing and training but **never at the same time**
         - This reduces the chance of getting a biased testing set
-  - k-fold crodd-validation
+  - k-fold cross-validation
-    - In general, we don't split the data into just 2 sets bu in $k$ sets
+    - In general, we don't split the data into just 2 sets but in $k$ sets
       - $k=5$ or $k=10$ are conventional values for $k$
       - E.g. $5$-fold cross-validation would look like this:

         ![Visualisation of how 5-fold cross-validation works](../images/iaml-five-fold-validation.png)
-      - To get estimated error, avergae the results over $5$ folds
+      - To get estimated error, average the results over $5$ folds
       - To build the final classifier we're going to use in practice, take $100\%$ of the data
         - Cannot compute estimated error for that classifier as there's no data left for testing
           - But typically, it would not be greater than the previously computed average error of the k-fold cross-validation